usetheforcegauge/forceguider/README.md

 ForceGuider is designed to collect analogue force data.
 Therefore, the application assumes that the user will be using a data acquisition device.
 To ensure compatibility with the Labview Runtime Engine, the authors would recommend a NI data acquisition device.
 We have so far tested the <a href="https://www.ni.com/en-gb/support/model.usb-6002.html">16-bit NI USB-6002</a>, which has a USB connection to the desktop computer.
 <br>

+The data acquisition device will allow other inputs, such as a trigger button or an electronic visual analogue scale (eVAS), to be integrated into ForceGuider in addition to the force gauge signal.
+Each of these inputs will need to be connected onto its own pair of terminals on the data acquisition device.
+The force gauge will have it's own power source, but other devices may require a power source, such as the 5V available from the data acquisition device.

 ForceGuider software is provided as Freeware: